Maastricht Formation: Lithology

 The Maastricht Formation consists of soft, sandy shallow marine limestone (in Limburg locally called "mergel"), in fact chalk and calcareous arenite.
 These lithologies locally alternate with thin bands of marl or clay.
 The lower parts of the formation contain flint concretions.
 The upper parts can have shellrich layers.
 Its age is between about 70 and 66 million years, which puts it in the Maastrichtian, a stage that was named after the formation.
 The top of the formation has been identified as Danian (early Paleocene) in age.
 The type locality is at the ruins of Lichtenberg castle on Mount Saint Peter, Maastricht.

+Depositional Environment

+Two primary environment-types have been described in the Maastricht Formation.
+The lower Kunrade Chalk representing a shallow, semi-lagoonal area near land of low relief which supplied terrigenous material.
+The Biofacies of the Kunrade Chalk are dominated by burrowing bivalves and abundant seagrass.
+In contrast, the upper Maastricht Chalk was deposited further offshore in clean carbonate sands.
+Periods of non deposition resulted in the lithification of sands forming hardgrounds that supported a diversity of echinoids and corals.

 Stratigraphy

 The Maastricht Formation was first described by Belgian geologist André Dumont in 1849.
 The formation is subdivided in seven members, from top to bottom these are the Meerssen Member, Nekum Member, Emael Member, Schiepersberg Member, Gronsveld Member, Valkenburg Member and Kunrade Member.
 The members are often hard to distinguish.

 The Maastricht Formation is overlain by the Paleocene Houthem Formation and was deposited on top of the older Gulpen Formation.